Report an accessibility problem

 Description

 The program is delivered by dedicated faculty who are experts in areas such as physical system modeling, materials science, advanced numerical techniques, and fundamental physics.
-Through a combination of rigorous coursework and hands-on, project-based research, students gain practical experience that connects theoretical concepts with actual applications.
+Through a combination of rigorous coursework and hands-on, project-based research, you gain practical experience that connects theoretical concepts with actual applications.

 At a glance